sealldeveloper/sealldev-astro/src/content/blogs/rooted-android-vm-with-android-studio.md

 ![burp settings](images/rootedandroid/burpsuiteproxy.png)

-The address should be selected based on the IP from this command (which retrieves your current local IP address from your WiFi or Ethernet connection, whatever is on `en0`):
+The address should be selected based on the IP from this command (which retrieves your current local IP address from your Wi-Fi or Ethernet connection, whatever is on `en0`):
 ```bash
 ipconfig getifaddr en0
 ```

-> Note: Doing this means the proxy will be available to everyone on your current WiFi network, if you change local IP you need to update your Burp Suite and your VM's proxy IP (which you will see later on).
+> Note: Doing this means the proxy will be available to everyone on your current Wi-Fi network, if you change local IP you need to update your Burp Suite and your VM's proxy IP (which you will see later on).

 Then get the certificate by pressing the 'Import / export certificate' button.
 Select 'Certificate in DER', then export.
 I save mine as `burpcert.der`